foo-baar/mongoChatApp/README.md

 ## Testing Features

 - Open `http://localhost:3000/` & login.
 - Open new browser & use different Twitter ID to login.
-(Could repeat process to more users).
+(Could repeat process to add more users).
 - General room is default selected, messages send here will reflect to all other users.
 - Click on a user name from list to send a private message.
 - Above process and be repeated to send privates messages to available users.